Rumie Staff logo

 TFW you can't focus ๐Ÿคฆ๐Ÿพโ€โ™‚๏ธ

-GIF: Green and black robot uses laser eyes to slowly destroy laptop screen from top to bottom and reads 'Frustration loading'
+A green and black robot uses laser eyes to slowly destroy laptop screen.
+The text reads: 'Frustration loading'

 Youโ€™re not alone.
 A 2020 study by Barnes & Noble Education found that more than half of students (64%) expressed concern over maintaining focus.